(Photo by Travis Snell)

 The Deli: What does supporting local music mean to you?

-The Deli: Who are your favorite local musicians right now?
+The Deli: Who are your favorite local and non-local musicians right now?

 The Deli: A music-themed Mount Rushmore.
 What four faces are you putting up there and why?

 Hamilton: Our musical Mount Rushmore has five faces, one for each of our heroes.
 The face I chose is Janelle Monae.
 I admire her more than anyone because she fearlessly represents everything I think music should be about: free expression, unlimited artistic experimentation, and giving a voice to those who aren’t allowed one.

 Kate chose Jimi Hendrix because his story has always inspired her: a self-taught musician who did not have an easy life by any means but kept making music and making it the most important part of his life, regardless of how much money he made doing it.